Valloric/jmh-playground/README.md

 # JMH Playground

 [JMH][] is _the_ state-of-the-art Java Microbenchmarking Harness.
-Setting it up and learning how to use it can be a bit difficult; hopefully this repo makes this process easier for others.
+Setting it up (_especially_ with Gradle) and learning how to use it can be a bit difficult;
+hopefully this repo makes this process easier for others.

 [jmh]: http://openjdk.java.net/projects/code-tools/jmh/